Proven-Paradox/shaper-system/Handbook.md

 Once per Turn when you use a melee range Attack, you can move 1 Square as part of the Attack.
 You can do this before or after making the Attack.
 This Lesson has [Cooldown](#cooldown) 3.

 #### Improved Healing
-When casting a Healing Ability, you may roll an additional ten-sided die.
+When casting a Healing Ability, you may roll an additional die.
 Remove the lowest die from your total result.

 #### Lingering Provocation
 Any time you [Provoke](#provoke) a target, that Provocation lasts for 2 rounds.